EttusResearch/uhd/host/docs/general.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When receiving, the device produces samples at a constant rate.
 Overflows occurs when the host does not consume data fast enough.
-When UHD detects the overflow, it prints an "O" to stdout, and pushes an inline message packet into the receive stream.
+When UHD software detects the overflow, it prints an "O" to stdout, and pushes an inline message packet into the receive stream.

 **Network-based devices**:
 The host does not back-pressure the receive stream.
 When the kernel's socket buffer becomes full, it will drop subsequent packets.
-UHD detects the overflow as a discontinuity in the packet's sequence numbers, and pushes an inline message packet into the receive stream.
+UHD software detects the overflow as a discontinuity in the packet's sequence numbers, and pushes an inline message packet into the receive stream.

 **Other devices**: